consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/readme-new-adapter.md

 Select how you would like to create the adapter.
 You can either:
 - Create it from scratch using the smart adapter builder, which will require additional questions to be answered.
 - Create a fork of one of our supported protocols, e.g., UniswapV2, CompoundV2.
-- (Coming soon) Copy an existing adapter
+- (Coming soon) Copy an existing adapter.

 ### Q7 Defi asset structure
 Select one of the following options